-Cons: No Client Portal (planned for future), Fee for Electronic Claim Submission and no ERA integration
+Cons: Limited Client Portal, Fee for Electronic Claim Submission and limited ERA integration

-It's a Good Choice For Practices That: Place great importance on a well-designed, friendly interface, solid support and fast development cycle and don't mind waiting for features like a client portal and integrated ERAs.
+It's a Good Choice For Practices That: Place great importance on a well-designed, friendly interface, solid support and don't mind waiting for a more fully developed client portal or fully integrated ERAs